Updated on

 “If I were a single woman like you, I would want to rent where it’s safer.”

-In its most basic form, steering refers to situations in which landlords discourage people from renting apartments at their property for a discriminatory reason.1 This is a violation of the Fair Housing Act (FHA), even if a landlord hasn’t imposed an outright ban on renting to certain types of people.
-If a landlord discourages you based on your race, color, religion, national origin, sex, disability, or familial status, it’s illegal because such steering unfairly limits your housing choices.2
+In its most basic form, steering refers to situations in which landlords discourage people from renting apartments at their property for a discriminatory reason.1 Consider it a red flag for illegal steering if the landlord, property manager, or real estate broker mentions your race, color, religion, national origin, sex, disability, or familial status in the context of helping you choose the right unit.

 “We do have a pool, but I don’t need to show it to you because you know what a pool looks like.”

 Some landlords steer prospective tenants away by exaggerating drawbacks with a unit or failing to inform them about desirable features of their property or the neighborhood.
 For example, a landlord might decide not to take certain people on a tour of the indoor swimming pool, or “forget” to tell them that all tenants receive a reduced-rate membership at a local gym.
-If a landlord or broker acts negative when showing or describing apartments to you on account of your race, religion, or other protected class, they are violating the FHA.3
+If a landlord or broker acts negatively when showing or describing apartments to you on account of your race, religion, or other protected class, they are violating the FHA.6

 “I think there are other apartment buildings in town that cater more to kids.”

 If a landlord tries to imply that you wouldn’t feel comfortable or be compatible with other tenants at a property, they’re engaging in illegal steering.
 This is true even if a landlord is acting in what they believe to be your best interest—for instance, if a landlord believes her property is not particularly kid-friendly, she still can’t recommend that families look elsewhere.
 Doing so would violate the FHA’s ban on familial status discrimination.
-Similarly, a landlord can’t refuse to tell a Muslim family about certain available apartments, even if he knows that the neighboring tenant believes that all Muslims are terrorists.4
+Similarly, a landlord can’t refuse to tell a Muslim family about certain available apartments, even if he knows that the neighboring tenant believes that all Muslims are terrorists.7

 “We have a few apartments in the back of the building for people in wheelchairs.”

 Landlords who claim to rent to anyone—but try to assign you to certain floors or sections of a building based on a characteristic protected by the FHA—are illegally steering.
 Say a landlord is worried that if he rents to people who need wheelchairs, his property will resemble a nursing home.
-If he only tells tenants in wheelchairs about units in a far corner of a building, he is limiting their choices based on disability, which is against the law.5
+If he only tells tenants in wheelchairs about units in a far corner of a building, he is limiting their choices based on disability, which is against the law.8

 [1] 24 CFR § 100.70(c)(1)